NorbiPeti/VirtualComputer/README.md

 *Note: only the server host has to meet these requirements.*

 ### Currently compiled for (and tested on):
 *If you don't meet these requirements, you will need to compile the files for yourself.
-Please help the community by sending the compiled version to me so more people can download it.*
+Please help by sending the compiled version to me so more people can download it.*

 * Windows 7 64-bit
 * VirtualBox 5